-Since its inception in 2004, the Garvey Lecture Series continues to bring distinguished speakers and legal experts to Wichita and serves as a resource for the community’s legal, business and professional communities.
-Each year, distinguished experts from diverse fields are asked to speak about topics that specifically focus on conflict resolution – from interpersonal to international relations.
+Since its inception in 2004, the Garvey Lecture Series continues to bring distinguished speakers to Wichita and serves as a resource for the community’s legal, business and professional communities.
+Each year, experts from diverse fields are asked to speak about topics that specifically focus on conflict resolution – from interpersonal to international relations.

 2015 Garvey Lecture Series

-Our next lecture in the Garvey Lecture Series will take place 7:30 PM on Thursday, April 9, 2015.
-Best-selling author Ulrich Boser will be speaking on “The Science of Trust and Why it Matters”.
+The 2015 Garvey Lecture Series took place on Thursday, April 9, 2015.
+Best-selling author Ulrich Boser spoke on “The Science of Trust and Why it Matters”.

 Pamela Meyer, the author of “Liespotting: Proven Techniques to Detect Deception,” discussed how we can spot deceptions and seek out truth, allowing us to build more honest, constructive relationships.
 She works to help people become more adept at getting to the truth, including reading micro-expressions in the face, body language and behavior to spot dishonesty.
 Meyer is a certified fraud examiner and graduate of both Harvard University and Claremont Graduate School.
 She is CEO and founder of successful business incubation and development firm, Simpatico.

 Martin Luther King, III, “My Father’s Dream, My Mission,” April 19, 2013